zowe/zowe-cli-sample-plugin/README.md

 * Participate in the Zowe CLI community space.

-## Tutorials, Documentation, and Guidelines
+## Tutorials, documentation, and guidelines

 ### Tutorials